 Seeking Alpha Premium’s Quant ratings are determined by quantitative data including balance sheet metrics, share price history, analyst estimate revisions, relative valuation versus sector peers, and momentum indicators.
 According to Seeking Alpha’s public tracking, a hypothetical portfolio of all “Strong Buy” rated stocks has significantly outperformed the market since December 2009.
 Academic research has validated that Seeking Alpha articles provide information earlier than sell-side equity research.

 However, Seeking Alpha Premium does not give you a model portfolio.
 It does not tell you which Strong Buy stocks to prioritize.
 It does not provide position sizing or portfolio allocation guidance.
 The Quant ratings are a powerful signal, but interpreting and acting on them is entirely your responsibility.
+Do not treat those backtests as if they were Motley Fool pick returns — or any live-money scorecard.
+They are not.

 The Weaknesses